mattcossins-arm/Arm-Developer-Labs-Staging/Industrially-Relevant-Research/README.md

 - Improve their employability by working on technologies that are in high demand
 - Get early access to collaboration opportunities and internal referrals

+## Research Areas of High Interest to Arm

+// Input themes

+### Example Projects
+// filtre out projects that are PhD level

 ## Collaborate with Arm

 We’re inviting **short-term project proposals** from academic researchers and students where Arm can potentially offer technical insight, mentorship, or in-kind contributions to support your research.
 These projects could serve as proof-of-concepts or initial steps toward longer-term collaboration.